rf20008/TheDiscordMathProblemBotRepo/TERMS_AND_CONDITIONS.md

 # Terms & Conditions
 Disclaimer: As of January 5, 2024, I am a high school student making this discord bot for fun.
 I am *not* a lawyer.
 If you want legal advice, please ask a real lawyer.

+Disclaimer 2: I didn't consult any legal advice while writing these Terms, or while modifying them, or revising them, or doing any step in the writing process of these Terms.
+I am *not* experienced in crafting legally binding documents!

 Most of this language should be self-explanatory.
 Please create an issue if it isn't!

 By using the application (The Discord Math Problem Bot), you agree to these Terms.